Economics of the Environment and Climate

 • Topics

-This is a masters level course in environmental challenges and how they affect the firm, with some emphasis on climate change.
-It is about sustainability.
-It goes beyond introductory environmental economics (and the bachelor course FOR15) in part in techniques and depth, in part in emphasis on climate change and focus on cooperation and game theory.
+This is a masters level course is mostly about environmental challenges and how they affect the individuals, the firm, and government, with some emphasis on climate change.
+On an axis from ethics to climate change, it is about sustainability.
+It goes beyond introductory environmental economics (and the bachelor course FOR15) in part in its focus on ethics, meaning social structures - beliefs, for instance - that support or direct individual responsibility.
+Also in techniques and depth, as in a focus on policy instruments, political economy and game theory.
 Climate change is special amongst environmental problems in being global, intergenerational, and involving new science.

 A fairly recent development both in practice and in the literature is the role of environmental concerns and risks (or broader: Environment, Social and Governance: ESG) in finance, as when stock funds offer and investors want to be invested in ESG stock funds, or green bonds.